shadowbeast666/Otomoto/README.md

 This project aims to provide an intuitive platform where car buyers and sellers can connect, interact, and transact securely.
 Whether you're a private seller, a used-car dealer, or just an enthusiast, Auto_garaz is the platform for you.

+# For project evaluators!

+By default, only one user, superadmin@gmail.com, is added with the password: "123Pa$$word."
+However, for obvious reasons, this user will only be accessible locally!
+The hosted version of the application has limited access: No-authorized, Basic, and Moderator.

+Credentials for the online version: user@user.user::123Pa$$word. mod@mod.mod::123Paword.mod@mod.mod::123Pa$$word.

+To access the SuperAdmin or Admin view, the application needs to be run locally.

+Description of permissions:
+Non-authorized / Registered - ability to view the site Basic - ability to create new announcements and manage own announcements Moderator - full ability to manage announcements Administrator - ability to manage users and roles SuperAdmin - ability to manage users and roles + moderator view (without editing options!)

 # Technology Stack
 ### Backend :